scomup/teb/README.md

 * Hold 'Shift' while clicking the left mouse button to add a point for a polygon or line.
 * Click the right mouse button to close a polygon or line.
 * Change to "draw path" mode by button, drag the mouse to draw the initial path.
+* Press the "Save" button, then the "Run" button to draw an optimized path.

 ![Alt Text](demo.gif)